Democratic Party (Hong Kong): Party beliefs

 The constitution of the party made clear that the party supported "the return of the sovereignty of Hong Kong to China" and "to promote and facilitate the implementation of the principles of 'one country, two system[s]'".
 It has consistently stressed the "two systems" part as Beijing pressed for precedence of "one country", raising concerns of eroding Hong Kong's autonomy.
 The party's stance on Hong Kong's future development differs from that of pro-Beijing parties.
 It believes a democratic government and high degree of autonomy will "help to contribute to the stability and prosperity of Hong Kong, and foster the development of China".

-The party's position on social or cultural issues is not well-defined but verges on the moderate, partly due to some support from centrist and Catholic supporters.
-In a way that may seem contradictory to traditional liberal ideology, the party generally opposes the legalisation of commercial sex or gambling operations.
-There is no official stance on same-sex marriage due to disagreements in the party, but the Democratic Party support enacting laws which would prohibit discrimination against the LGBT community.
+The party's position on social or cultural issues was not well-defined but verged on the moderate, partly due to some support from centrist and Catholic supporters.
+In a way that may seem contradictory to traditional liberal ideology, the party generally opposed the legalisation of commercial sex or gambling operations.
+There was no official stance on same-sex marriage due to disagreements in the party, but the Democratic Party support enacting laws which would prohibit discrimination against the LGBT community.

-In recent years with the emergence of the pro-Hong Kong independence tide, the Democratic Party has been criticised by pro-independence voices for its perceived pro-China position.
-However the party has also been accused for years by pro-Beijing media of being anti-China, as many of the party leaders including Szeto Wah, Martin Lee and Albert Ho are self-proclaimed patriots who oppose only the one-party rule of the Chinese Communist Party but not the country in general and support the Chinese democracy movement.
-The party has also stated that it does not support Hong Kong being separated from China.
+In later years with the emergence of the pro-Hong Kong independence tide, the Democratic Party was criticised by pro-independence voices for its perceived pro-China position.
+However the party had also been accused for years by pro-Beijing media of being anti-China, as many of the party leaders including Szeto Wah, Martin Lee and Albert Ho are self-proclaimed patriots who oppose only the one-party rule of the Chinese Communist Party but not the country in general and support the Chinese democracy movement.
+The party had also stated that it does not support Hong Kong being separated from China.